phiguera/CharAnalysis/index.md

 ## _CharAnalysis_: Diagnostic and analytical tools for sediment-charcoal analysis

-**Note: Current software updates and the development of Version 2.0 are being conducted with the assistance of AI tools, including Gemini and Claude.**

 _CharAnalysis_ is a program for analyzing sediment-charcoal records, when the goal is peak detection to reconstruct "local" fire history.
 Originally developed in the mid-2000s, the program is currently undergoing a significant update to **Version 2.0**.
 This evolution aims to modernize the existing MATLAB codebase—eliminating legacy patterns and improving computational efficiency—while establishing a formal bridge to the R programming environment.

 ###### (c) 2004-2026